lloda/ra-ra/README.md

 * Default array order is C or row-major (last dimension changes fastest).
 You can make array views using other orders by transposing or manipulating the strides yourself, but newly created arrays use C-order.
 * The selection (subscripting) operator is `()`. `[]` means exactly the same as `()`, except that it accepts one subscript only.
-* Array constructors follow a regular format:
-  - Single argument constructors take a ‘content’ argument which must provide  enough shape information to construct the new array.
-If the array type has static shape, then the argument is subjected to the regular argument shape agreement rules (rank extension rules).
-  - Two-argument constructors always take a shape argument and a content argument.
 * Indices are checked by default.
 This can be disabled with a compilation flag.

 #### Bugs & defects

-* Not completely namespace-clean.
-* Beatable subscripts are not beaten if mixed with non-beatable subscripts.
-* Inconsistencies with subscripting; for example, if `A` is rank>1 and `i` is rank 1, then `A(i)` will return a nested expression instead of preserving `A`'s rank.
-* Poor reduction mechanisms.
+* Lack of good reduction mechanisms.
-* Missing concatenation, search, and other infinite rank or rank > 0 operations.
+* Operations that require allocation, such as concatenation or search, are mostly absent.
-* Traversal of arrays is naive.
+* Traversal of arrays is naive (just unrolling of inner dimensions).
-* Poor handling of nested arrays.
+* Handling of nested (‘ragged’) arrays is inconsistent.
-* No SIMD.
+* Not much support for SIMD.

+Please have a look at TODO for a concrete list of known bugs.

 #### Out of scope